Temporary events and apply for a Temporary Event Notice (TEN)

 The temporary event notice form prescribed in regulations by the Secretary of State is available in the apply for a Temporary Event Notice section (above).

-If the TEN is within the limits of permitted temporary activities, and the police have not intervened to prevent the event happening, or have agreed a modification of the arrangements for the event, WBC's Licensing Unit will issue acknowledgement of the TEN.
+If the TEN is within the limits of permitted temporary activities, and the police have not intervened to prevent the event happening, or have agreed a modification of the arrangements for the event, the Licensing Unit will issue acknowledgement of the TEN.
 There is no requirement for the police to acknowledge the notice as well.

 If the temporary event notice exceeds the permitted limits the Licensing Unit will give the premises user a counter notice, copied to the police, preventing the event from taking place.

-If the police are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objective on preventing crime and disorder, they must, no later than 2 clear working days after being given a copy of the TEN, give the premises user and the licensing authority, Worthing Borough Council, an objection notice.
+If the police are satisfied that allowing the premises to be used in accordance with the TEN would undermine the licensing objective on preventing crime and disorder, they must, no later than two clear working days after being given a copy of the TEN, give the premises user and the licensing authority an objection notice.
 The authority must then hold a hearing to consider the notice no later than 24 hours before the beginning of the event period specified in the TEN (unless all parties agree this is unnecessary) and, having regard to the notice, will issue a counter notice if it considers it necessary for the promotion of the crime prevention objective to do so.
 Again, this will mean that the event cannot go ahead.

 The TEN can be modified by the police with the agreement of the premises' user prior to the consideration of the objection notice by the licensing authority.
 In this case the objection notice is to be treated as having been withdrawn, and the 2003 Act will apply to the TEN as modified.